ga4gh-beacon/B2RI_Documentation/docs/tutorial-data-beaconization.md

 Now that you have processed the metadata, it's time to process the **VCF** file.

 !!!
 Important "About VCF types"
-    Currently, the B2RI only handles VCFs coming from **DNAseq** experiments (WES, WGS, gene panels, etc.).
-The VCFs can be _single_ or _multisample_. <br />
+    Currently, the B2RI only handles VCFs coming from **DNAseq** experiments (e.g., WES, WGS, gene panels, etc.).
+The VCFs can be either _single_ or _multisample_. <br />
-    At the time of writting this, **structural variants** in VCF are not being parsed (there is scout working group currently developing Beacon v2 specifications for structural variants).
-We hope to implement this feature in future versions.
+    As of this writing, **structural variants** in VCF files are not being parsed.
+(There is a Scout working group currently developing Beacon v2 specifications for structural variants.)
+We hope to implement this feature in future versions. **Copy Number Variations** are not supported.
+The `variation` property uses the `LegacyVariation` sub-property.

 The VCF file has to be gzipped (or bgzipped).
 What we are going to do it's to annotate it (or re-annotate it if your file already has annotations) with **SnpEff and SnpSift** and transform the format so that it becames the 7th BFF file (i.e., `genomicVariationsVcf.json`).